 Italy is any food lover’s dream.
 Even for vegans!
 At first, it may seem difficult to travel throughout Italy as a vegan, but luckily we have you covered.
 There are plenty of dishes and restaurants that are more than accommodating to a vegan diet — and of course, you can find pasta around every corner.
 At Guide Me Away we are strong advocates for eating amongst the locals.
 Here’s our guide to being vegan in Italy:

 At restaurants, there will usually be a few waiters who can understand at least a bit of English, but it doesn’t hurt to be prepared!
-Eating vegan food in Italy will be simple now that you have our guide!
+Traveling as a vegan, eating vegan food in Italy will be simple now that you have our guide!

 Helpful words and phrases: